Resume Tips6 min read

 Understand the main differences between US and Canadian resumes, including spelling, location, work authorization, salary language and local keywords.

 Use the local terms from the job posting.
-A US posting may say "state license", "authorized to work in the US", "401(k)", "PTO" or "health insurance".
-A Canadian posting may say "province", "SIN", "RRSP", "benefits" or "work permit".
+A US posting may reference "state license," "401(k)," "PTO," or "health insurance."
+A Canadian posting may reference "province," "RRSP," "benefits package," or "work permit."

-For US jobs, mention authorization only when it answers a likely employer question:
+For US jobs, mention authorization only when it answers a likely screening question:

 • Authorized to work in the United States